 Programs benefiting children, young adults, and families primarily in the Miami County area in the categories of:

-Letters of Intent that have the following characteristics are considered more likely to be invited to submit a full proposal for consideration:
+Applications that have the following characteristics may be more likely to be considered:

 Generally, grants are not made for religious purposes, budget deficits, staff positions, or projects that are normally the responsibility of a public agency.

 Grant applications will be accepted on a rolling basis beginning January 1, 2022.

 Board decisions are typically announced by the end of May and of October.
 If your project timeline is such that this decision timeline poses a unique challenge, you will have an opportunity to indicate why the request is more urgent and what time frame would be manageable.
 When possible, the Trustees of the Duke Foundation will review urgent needs more quickly.